Certificate I in Maritime Operations (Coxswain Grade 2 Near Coastal)

 Have you heard the news?
 Paradigm Training Group is now conveniently located at Australia’s Greatest Boatyard, The Boat Works in Coomera, QLD.

-At this location we have been blessed with have a large training room to which we host first aid, navigation workshops and general learning presentations.
+At this location we have been blessed with a large training room to which we host first aid, navigation workshops and general learning presentations.
 For mariners in training, you’ll have direct and clear access to the Broadwater and Seaway via our PTG vessels during practical workshops.
 In your lunch breaks, indulge in onsite delicious delights with super friendly service from Espresso Twenty5 and The Galley.

 The Boat Works, that’s where we are at!